shambashib20/30daysofJavascript/README.md

-# 30 Days of Javascript Challenge in Javascript
+# 30 Days of Javascript Challenge in Javascript - Chai Aur Code challenge by Hitesh Chaudhary

 ## Day 01 - Variables and Datatypes